'Her Radiant Rolls' Put Her Over The Top: Alaska Park Names Its 'Fattest Bear'

 LaValle said they estimate both bears in the Fat Bear Tuesday final to be just over 1,000 pounds, saying 747 might be larger based on the size of his frame.
 "It is all just estimated — we don't have them step on any scales or anything — so, we can only guess, and that's part of the fun of it," LaValle said.

-In the end, bear 409 was crowned the "Fattest Bear," however, social media users seemed to concede that 747 was bigger, they just liked 409's apparent backstory: a single mom trying to make it in the wild.
+In the end, Bear 409 was crowned the "Fattest Bear."
+Social media users seemed to concede that 747 was bigger, but they just liked 409's apparent backstory: a single mom trying to make it in the wild.

 "She deserves it...has had four multiple birth litters and raised her cubs to maturity !
 About time a female bear won!" commented Donna Merrick Newton on Facebook.